 Further down the coast to the left (away from the ‘tail’) you will find several other viewpoints with fences and they also have great views down the coast towards the tail.
 You can really see the curvature of the coastline and the erosion of the cliffs is just mind-blowing.
 I checked out all of the viewpoints and to be honest they all had a different but great view.
 You really can’t go wrong picking a spot to watch the sunrise.

 Basically, from the parking lot of the Miradouro da Ponta do Rosto, I headed east along the coast passing by the lower side of the fenced-off navigation station.
 None of this trail I’m describing is an official path but you can see the worn way of others before you.
-Then you follow as closely along the cliff-edge as you can within a safe distance.
+Then you follow as closely along the cliff edge as you can within a safe distance.
 There’s a very clear peak in front of you, which is your aim.
-So, whichever way you take just make sure you end up near the base of this along the cliff-edge to begin the short but steep ascent.
+So, whichever way you take just to make sure you end up near the base of this along the cliff edge to begin the short but steep ascent.

 At the top of the peak, you will find a cement pillar that marks the summit.
 From here you have a great all the way down the ‘Dragons Tail’, my nickname for the Vereda da Ponta de São Lourenço hike.
 This point is marked on Google Maps as ‘Sao Lourenco Photospot’ but to be honest, this entire coastline is a great photo spot so it’s unfair to give any single spot that title.